 In order for organizations to provide timely, meaningful, and engaging education, leaders are turning to Learning Management Systems (LMS) that create an interactive learning space for members.
 Implementing an LMS can seem like a daunting and insurmountable task, but in truth, if you prepare and plan appropriately much of the heavy lifting can be minimized.
 Be thoughtful, involve the right players, and set the stage for a seamless implementation.
-Here are three simple steps to help you lay the groundwork:
+Here are three simple steps to help you create and carry-out a successful LMS implementation plan.

 Step One: Creation of Project Team